mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 ## Code Review

 This project is production Mozilla code and subject to our [engineering practices and quality standards][moz-standards].
-Every patch must be [reviewed][moz-code-review] by an owner or peer of the [Firefox Accounts module][fxa-module].
+Every patch must be [reviewed][moz-code-review] by an owner or peer of the [Mozilla accounts module][fxa-module].

 ### Review Checklist

-Here are some handy questions and things to consider when reviewing code for Firefox Accounts:
+Here are some handy questions and things to consider when reviewing code for Mozilla accounts:

 * Did test coverage increase, or at least stay the same?
 * Does it introduce new user-facing strings or does it change any existing ones?